Lockes Hill

 Make sure to follow the blue blazes which denote the Quarry Trail.
 Both trails (Quarry Trail and Lakeview Trail) are populated with interpretive signs with information on the history of the area.
 A perfect hike for children.

-Information on the ice storm of 1998.
+Informational sign on the ice storm of 1998, and damage it caused.

-Information on mast producing trees.
+Informational sign on mast producing trees.

 Pileated Woodpeckers.